riccardoperra/ngx-reactive-loading/README.md

 - [LoadingStore](#loading-store):

   The loading store is a key value object that allows handling <strong>multiple loading states defined statically</strong> through your application.

-It should be used through a built-in [LoadingService](#loading-service), but this library allows you to create it also by a exported helper function.
+  It should be used through a <strong>built-in LoadingService</strong>, but this library allows you to create it also by a exported helper function.

   Providing the <strong>LoadingService</strong> currently allows you to use other features like custom injection tokens or the loading directive.

 - [LoadingRegistry](#loading-registry):

   The loading registry is an object that <strong>can holds dynamically the loading states</strong> of your application.
   The difference is substantial, since it allows you to define the loading states dinamically, removing or adding it when you need it.

   It can be considered as a "lazy" loading store, but currently it doesn't provide the same integrations.
   Basically, it is a wrapper of a `Map` object with some extra methods that can help you to track the loading states.
   The observable <strong>subscriptions are handled automatically</strong>, so you shouldn't worry about them.
   It is recommended to use it with dependency injection.

 Both ways to handle loading state could be mixed as needed, there is no a better way, each one has been created to solve a specific problem.